chloejones9464/whats-on/README.md

 ## Features:

 ### Navigation
-I've ketp the design on this website very.
+I've kept the design on this website very.
 VERY simple.
 The reason for this came from a little market research(a chat with my co-workers at my current job).
 They had said that people tend to lose interest in events website because they are usually overloaded with useless navigation links and pages.
 This is as simple and easy to use as I could possibly make it. <br> The navigation consists of 3 buttons(not including the logo, leading back to the home screen).
 The 'Home' button takes the user to the events list page, with all the upcoming events in the area.
 The 'My Events' button takes the user to their saved events, or for the organiser (Bars) they will be redirected to the event's that they've created.
 ### Footer
 The footer is a simple sentence that tells the user the company that's created the website.